A New Opera by Margaret Atwood and Tobin Stokes

 Pauline is the second commission made by City Opera Vancouver.
 It will be directed by Norman Armour.

 Creating the central role of Pauline Johnson will be dramatic mezzo Rose-Ellen Nichols.
 Her sister Eva will be sung by soprano Sarah Vardy.
-The four-role tenor lead will be taken by Ken Lavigne.
+The tenor roles of Drayton, manager, and doctor will be taken by Adam Fisher.
 Other members of the cast include bass John Minágro as Grandfather Smoke, mezzo Cathleen Gingrich as the mother and nurse, baritone Edward Moran as the father, minister, and Mr Smiley, and sopranos Diane Speirs and Eleonora Higginson as the Two Ladies.

-We gratefully acknowledge the assistance of Tom Lee Music, Steinway & Sons, the late Prof Abraham Rogatnick, Accent Inns, Georgina M Brunette, Carolyn McAskie, Margaret E Prang, Alexandra Volkoff, the Audain Foundation, Heffel Fine Art Galleries, the estate of Kitty Heller, the McLean Foundation of Toronto, the Leon and Thea Koerner Foundation, the Hamber Foundation, the Vancouver Foundation, British Columbia Gaming Grants, Stern Partners Inc, the BC Arts Council, the Vancouver Parks Board and Stanley Park125, the SFU Vancity Office of Community Engagement, and the Department of Cultural Services at the City of Vancouver.
+We gratefully acknowledge the assistance of Tom Lee Music, Steinway & Sons, the late Prof Abraham Rogatnick, Accent Inns, Georgina M Brunette, Carolyn McAskie, Margaret E Prang, Alexandra Volkoff, the Audain Foundation, Heffel Fine Art Galleries, the estate of Kitty Heller, the McLean Foundation of Toronto, the Leon and Thea Koerner Foundation, accessibility sponsor Vancity Credit Union, the Hamber Foundation, the Vancouver Foundation, the Edith Lando Charitable Foundation, Vancity Community Foundation, British Columbia Gaming Grants, Stern Partners Inc, the Vancouver Parks Board and Stanley Park125, the SFU Vancity Office of Community Engagement, the Department of Cultural Services at the City of Vancouver, the BC Arts Council, and the Canada Council / Conseil des arts du Canada.